sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ### Explaining packet transforms

-When talking about packet transforms, we need to think about a process that involves three mani steps: transforming, mapppng and routing.
-Let's reason through these steps using  the table shown above.
+When talking about packet transforms, we need to think about a process that involves three main steps: transforming, mapppng and routing.
+Let's walk through these steps using  the table shown above.

 #### Match action tables

-The transform step, as per the P4 model, is executed based on a set of **match/action** tables which are traversed sequencly by the P4 parser.
+The transform step, as per the P4 model, see [P416 Language Specification](https://p4.org/p4-spec/docs/P4-16-v1.2.2.html), is executed based on a set of **match/action** tables which are traversed sequencly by the P4 parser.
 The following are the example applicable tables.

 ##### Table ACL1

 |Match/Action|Value              |